-I'm the breeder behind Marcum Pugs located in Klamath Falls, OR.
+I'm Jennifer C., the breeder behind Marcum Pugs located in Klamath Falls, OR.
 We understand the responsibility of purposefully breeding in order to do better for the breed and the families that love them!
 We breed with a focus on health and temperament, and we have years of experience in preparing puppies for their forever homes.
 We spend lots of time socializing and training our pups so they will have a great foundation of good behavior and neurological development.

-Jennifer has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Jennifer has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “The price includes worming, first vaccination, contract, lifetime support, parents with health clearances.”